 - Newsletter swaps and other collaborations

 So what do you think?
-Do you want to publish poems individually in magazines and journals, or do you want full control of the process by publishing it on your own website?
+Do you want to publish poetry in magazines and journals, or do you want full control of the process by publishing it on your own website?

 If you have a stack of poems, are you considering publishing your own collection?
 Use these tips to choose the best option for you, and let us know in a comment when you get your first publication!